GabeScott/standard-works-vault/General Conference/2006 April - Our Sacred Priesthood Trust.md

 # Our Sacred Priesthood Trust

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the April session of the 2006 General Conference*

+>*The priesthood is not really so much a gift as it is a commission to serve, a privilege to lift, and an opportunity to bless the lives of others.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/our-sacred-priesthood-trust?lang=eng)